Ramotion/android-ui-animation-components-and-libraries/README.md

 [Card Slider](https://github.com/Ramotion/cardslider-android)

-Cardslider is a material design UI controller that allows you to swipe through cards with pictures and accompanying descriptions.
+Cardslider is a material design UI controller that allows you to swipe through cards with pictures and accompanying descriptions
 <a href="https://github.com/Ramotion/cardslider-android">